ansys/pyaedt-examples/examples/03-high_frequency/emc/index.rst

 EMC
 ~~~

-These examples use PyAEDT to show some EMC examples
+These examples use PyAEDT to show some EMC applications.

 .. nbgallery::